gokcehan/lf/doc.md

 	ex=01;32:\
 	"

+The `ln` entry supports the special value `target`, which will use the link target to select a style. (this mirrors GNU's ls and dircolors behavior)
 Having such a long variable definition in a shell configuration file might be undesirable.
 You may instead use the colors file (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)) for configuration.
 A sample colors file can be found at